 A hybrid app monetization strategy combines more strategies to help a business increase its revenue.
-The two most complementing strategies are in-app ads and in-app purchases since they bring the most income.
+The two most complementary strategies are in-app ads and in-app purchases since they bring the most income.
 App subscriptions are a more passive earning than advertisements and purchases.

 The gaming industry is known for implementing more strategies at once.
 This tactic is easy to understand since in-app purchases with in-app advertising are something they can quickly implement in the app.
 The best example is the famous game Subway surfers, which has exceeded more than $80 million worldwide since its launch by implementing in-app ads and in-app purchases.